Why Eating Seasonally in Portugal Is a Must for Food Lovers

 What to eat during spring in Portugal

 Springtime brings a plethora of fresh fruits and veggies to the Portuguese table.
-There’s a wide variety of citrus fruits from the Algarve, succulent strawberries that are cultivated all over the country, and crimson cherries from the Central Region (north of the capital).
-This is also the season of the nêspera (loquat): a small orange fruit that grows on trees everywhere from the Algarve to courtyards in central Lisbon.
+You’ll find a wide variety of citrus fruits from the Algarve.
+Farmers cultivate succulent strawberries all over the country.
+The Central Region (north of the capital) produces crimson cherries in abundance.
+This is also the season of the nêspera (loquat), a small orange fruit that grows on trees everywhere from the Algarve to courtyards in central Lisbon.

 As for savory produce, spring is the peak season for favas (broad beans) and asparagus.
-One of the most popular ways to enjoy broad beans is in the hearty stew of favas com chouriço, which pairs them with sliced pork sausage.
-And if you go to either Alentejo or Trás-os-Montes in the northeast, make sure to try fresh asparagus, which is often served as a side.
+One of the most popular ways to enjoy broad beans is in the hearty stew of favas com chouriço.
+This dish pairs them with sliced pork sausage.
+In Alentejo or Trás-os-Montes in the northeast, try fresh asparagus.
+Locals often serve it as a side.

-Spring is also a great time to eat fresh seafood on Portugal’s coast; try mackerel, corvina, sea bass, and sea urchins if you can find them.
-If you’re visiting close to Easter, keep an eye out for chocolate-and candy-coated almonds.
-Although these nuts are harvested in the Algarve and Alentejo in late summer and fall, they’re traditionally associated with this springtime holiday.
+Spring is also a great time to eat fresh seafood on Portugal’s coast.
+Try mackerel, corvina, sea bass, and sea urchins if you can find them.
+If you’re visiting close to Easter, look for chocolate-and candy-coated almonds.
+Farmers harvest these nuts in the Algarve and Alentejo in late summer and fall.
+However, they’re traditionally associated with this springtime holiday.

 A person holding a steaming bowl of Portuguese stew.